 Parental requests will be given consideration, but the final decision must be that of the school administration in consultation with the teachers.
-In order that parental requests have an opportunity to be considered, these written requests, with educational reasons listed, must be received before June 1st.
+To be considered, parental requests must be written requests, with educational reasons listed, and must be received before April 1st.
 Requests will be date/time-stamp recorded, filed, and considered when the class roster is made.